 Rule 44.06.
-Timing of Decision
+Timing of Decision; Delay of Issuance of Order if Adoption Assistance Not Yet Acted Upon

+Subd.
+1. Generally.
 Within fifteen (15) days of the conclusion of the trial in a contested matter, the court shall issue findings of fact, conclusions of law, an order for judgment, and an adoption decree pursuant to Rule 45.
 If written argument is to be submitted, such argument must be submitted within fifteen (15) days of the conclusion of testimony.
 For good cause, the court may extend this period for an additional fifteen (15) thirty (30) days.
 The trial is not considered completed until written arguments, if any, are submitted or the time for submission of written arguments has expired.